DASPRiD/localized-address-format/README.md

 }).join('\n'));
 ```

+This library formats addresses in the local script type by default.
+If you prefer to use the latin script type, pass
+`latin` as second argument to the `formatAddress()` function.

 All fields of the address are optional and can either be left out completely or passed in as empty string or, in the
 case of `addressLines`, be an empty array.
 The format of the resulting address is dependent on the `postalCountry`.